Sovereign Magistral Order of the Temple of Solomon

 As a result of that historic event and achievement in the modern era, the Order has slightly updated its formal name to the “Sovereign Magistral Order of the Temple of Solomon”.
 Adding only the phrase “Sovereign Magistral” to the historically authentic name of the original Order is simply the technically correct way to indicate its proper status under Canon law, as holding autonomous state sovereignty governed by its traditional Grand Mastery.

 This historical institution is not a “revival” nor a “reconstruction”, but rather a full restoration and true revitalization of an unbroken line of tradition, flowing directly from the original Order of the “Knights Templar”.
 This is strengthened by bringing in the prior founding roots of the original Order, reconnecting it with the most ancient tradition that was the basis for its medieval reformation as guardians of the heritage of the Temple of Solomon.

-The original Order gives due credit, with gratitude and appreciation, to the many respectable Templar revival organizations of the 19th and 20th centuries.
-Such institutions continue to play an important role in promoting the values and traditions of chivalry, and stimulating public interest in inspirational areas of “lost” history which are of great relevance and significance to the modern world.
+The original Order gives due credit, with gratitude and appreciation, to authentic Freemasonry from the 15th century, and to many respectable Templar revival organizations of the 19th and 20th centuries, for their promotion and popularization of the ideals of 12th century Templarism.
+Such institutions continue to play an important role of inspiring and stimulating public interest in the values and traditions of chivalry, and areas of “lost” history which are of great relevance and significance to the modern world.